aheckmann/koa-session-mongodb/README.md

 ### Unstable

 This module currently suffers from a memory leak due to its reliance on the [observed](https://github.com/aheckmann/observed/issues/9) module.
-You probably want to wait for the next release.
+You probably want to use [this module](https://github.com/aheckmann/koa-mongodb-session) instead while we wait for v8 to fix the [memory leak](https://code.google.com/p/v8/issues/detail?id=3328&thanks=3328&ts=1399957756).

 ## Installation